TechnionCognitiveRoboticsLab/swarm_mission_planning_srv/README.md

 ## Installation

-This is assuming you already have Ubuntu 22.04 and ROS2 Humble
+This is assuming you already have Ubuntu 22.04, ROS2 Humble, and tensorflow

 Download the packages
 ```console